docsforadobe/illustrator-scripting-guide/docs/objectmodel/textObjects.md

 Both `text frame` and `story` objects have `insertion point` and `text selection` properties.

-The `text frame` object’s properties also include the defining features of the text frame, such as:
+The `text frame` object's properties also include the defining features of the text frame, such as:

 - The frame `width`, `height`, and `position`
 - Whether the frame is `hidden` or `locked`